16 Martial Arts Styles Explained (and What They Mean for Your School)

 Martial arts are practiced for a variety of purposes, including self-defense, physical fitness, personal growth, cultural preservation, and competitive sports.
 Martial arts are often deeply rooted in traditions and have evolved over centuries through the contributions of different cultures and individuals.

 Training in martial arts emphasizes physical conditioning, coordination, flexibility, balance, speed, strength, and mental fortitude.
-Martial arts embody philosophical and moral principles that promote discipline, respect, humility, perseverance, and self-control.
+All martial arts embody philosophical and moral principles that promote discipline, respect, humility, perseverance, and self-control.

 Research different martial art types and explore the philosophies, techniques, and training approaches that align with the decided objective as well as individual capabilities.
 For example, personal physical attributes such as strength, flexibility, or coordination align better with certain fighting styles than others.